Skip to content

 “It’s just a great opportunity for students to learn not just the traditional history that we learn,” said Irizarry.

-Fieldman said he culls together his own resources for his History and Social Justice classes because he said, “finding anything in the history books is really impossible,” a problem also cited by Ruiz.
+Fieldman said he culls together his own resources for his classes on history and social justice because, he said, “finding anything in the history books is really impossible,” a problem also cited by Ruiz.

 » READ MORE: Asian American and Pacific Islander history could be mandatory in N.J. school curriculum

-A 2023 study by Johns Hopkins University that analyzed how Latinos are depicted in U.S. history books found them lacking in authenticity.
-Key topics in Latino history either were not covered or only mentioned in five sentences or less in 87% of the books examined, the study found.
+A 2023 study by Johns Hopkins University that analyzed how Latinos are depicted in U.S. history books found the texts lacking in authenticity.
+Key topics in Latino history were either not covered or only mentioned in five sentences or fewer in 87% of the books examined, the study found.

-The appointment of Supreme Court Justice Sonya Sotomayor in 2009 was often cited as the most significant Hispanic breakthrough moment from the last 200 years, the study found.
+The appointment of Supreme Court Justice Sonia M. Sotomayor in 2009 was often cited as the most significant Hispanic breakthrough moment of the last 200 years, the study found.

 The bill sponsored by Ruiz would require the state Department of Education to provide districts with sample learning activities and resources.
 The instruction would become part of New Jersey’s learning standards.

-The Senate Budget and Appropriations Committee advanced the bill, 13-0, out of committee, to send it to the full Senate.
-The identical Assembly version, A387, is pending before its Education Committee.
+The Senate Budget and Appropriations Committee advanced the bill, 13-0, out of committee to send it to the full Senate.
+An identical Assembly version, A387, is pending before its Education Committee.

 » READ MORE: LGBTQ education is now mandatory in N.J. schools.
 Here’s how teachers are preparing.